-Community Assets Shorter of remaining life or 30 years Infrastructure Assets Shorter of remaining life or 30 years Council Dwellings Remaining useful life is provided by external valuers
+Shorter of remaining life or 30 years Shorter of remaining life or 30 years external valuers as advised by a suitable officer

+Remaining useful life is provided by the

-Remaining lease period, or remaining life Vehicles, Plant and Equipment
+Remaining lease period, or remaining life

 Where an asset comprises two or more major components with substantially different useful economic lives, each component is accounted for separately for depreciation purposes and depreciated over its individual useful life.
 The requirement for componentisation for depreciation purposes is only applicable to enhancement, purchases, or revaluations after 1 April 2010.